worming004/starting-k8s/readme.md

 ## Prerequisite

 * docker installed locally, using linux container.
 A base knowledge is required.
 * having a azure account with a valid subscription.
-Take not of the id
+Take note of the id
 * a free account in hub.docker.com
 * optionnal : vscode with https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools extension